Visiting Professor of Law (fall term) and Senior Research Scholar in Law (spring term)

 - Room 231

 LL.M, New York University School of Law, 2004

 - Race and Gender in Corporate Law, Governance, and Theory

-Aaron Dhir is a Senior Research Scholar at Yale Law School and an Associate Professor, with tenure, at Osgoode Hall Law School.
+Aaron Dhir is a Visiting Professor of Law and Senior Research Scholar in Law at Yale Law School and an Associate Professor, with tenure, at Osgoode Hall Law School.
 His scholarly interests center on corporate law, governance, theory, and accountability.
 He was the 2013–2014 Canadian Bicentennial Visiting Professor of Law at Yale Law School, as well as a Global Justice Senior Fellow at the Yale MacMillan Center.
 He has also served as a Visiting Professor at Stanford Law School and as a Visiting Scholar at Harvard University, the University of Oxford, Berkeley Law School, and University College London.

 Professor Dhir is the author of Challenging Boardroom Homogeneity: Corporate Law, Governance, and Diversity (Cambridge University Press, 2015) and has published widely in scholarly journals.
 He has contributed opinion pieces to The Atlantic, The Globe & Mail, and The Toronto Star, and his research findings have been covered by The New York Times, The Harvard Business Review, Forbes, Newsweek, The Globe & Mail, The Financial Post, The Toronto Star, National Public Radio, CBC Radio-Canada, The Seattle Times, The Hartford Courant, El Mercurio (Chile), and ThinkProgress.